Advertisement

 The deadline: January 31

 Your employer is legally required to send you your W-2 by January 31st of the year following the tax year.
-So your 2025 W-2 must be sent by January 31, 2026.
+So your 2026 W-2, the one covering the year you just finished, must be sent by February 1, 2027.
+The rule is January 31, but that date falls on a Sunday in 2027, so the deadline moves to the next business day.
 The same January 31 deadline applies whether your employer mails the W-2 or makes it available electronically.

 If it's still not here by mid-February